Financial Assistance for Teacher Education Students

 Information about financial aid and scholarships for our teacher education majors.

-The financial aid office processes more than $55 million in financial assistance each academic year.
+Student financial services processes more than $55 million in financial assistance each academic year.
 Aid is offered from federal, state, institutional and private programs.
 In order to be determined for financial aid eligibility, including student loans, students must complete the Free Application for Federal Student Aid (FAFSA) once each year.

-For more information on financial aid opportunities at SUNY Plattsburgh, please visit the financial aid office website.
+For more information on financial aid opportunities at SUNY Plattsburgh, please visit the student financial services website.

 The Teacher Education Unit has a number of scholarships available to both undergraduate and graduate education majors.